 We must stop acting like abused children, pleading our daddy not to hit us anymore.

-When our opponents propose more big government expansions (most of the time) – and even when they don’t, we must go on the offensive.
+As our opponents propose more big government expansions, we must go on the offensive.

 We must go far beyond merely opposing expansions of government.
 We must propose ways to reduce and dismantle it.